-Fishing locations Bostock Reservoir is located off Shaw’s road exit towards Ballan and on your way to Daylesford.
+Welcome to the Bostock Reservoir Fishing Guide.
+Bostock Reservoir is located off Shaw’s road exit towards Ballan and on your way to Daylesford.
 It’s a challenging fishing destination but those who persist can be rewarded with a large trophy size trout and redfin.
 After some years of very low water levels, Bostock is once again near capacity and fishing well.
-It’s stocked regularly with rainbow trout and has stunning views, plus picnic and bbq area making this a good family fishing destination.
+It’s stocked regularly with rainbow trout and has stunning views, plus a picnic and bbq area making this a good family fishing destination.

-Check out location video below on Fishing for trout and redfin at Bostock Reservoir
+Check out the location video below on Fishing for trout and redfin at Bostock Reservoir

 Things to do at Bostock Reservoir

 Bostock reservoir is a very underrated family location.
 There are open picnic grounds, gas BBQ facilities, and toilets.
 I have often taken the family there to explore the area and then settle down to some fishing and kite flying with a bbq.
 The location offers stunning views overlooking the pine trees opposite the lake.
 On calm days the lake represents a mirror image of this which is great for photo opportunities.
 Walking amongst the pine trees is also a nice thing to do but do be wary of snakes which are quite common around here.
 A short drive from Bostock includes vibrant townships Bacchus Marsh, Daylesford and Ballan.
 Bostock Reservoir Fishing Guide.

 Fishing at Bostock Reservoir